 Recap: is Frontier internet good?

-We think Frontier’s FiOS fiber internet service is the better deal, but we like that it also offers DSL service to country-dwelling folks out there.
+We think Frontier’s FiberOptic internet service is the better deal, but we like that it also offers DSL service to country-dwelling folks out there.
 Frontier also lets its customers live the unlimited data dream—even if they have its DSL internet.

 But on the other hand, Frontier internet comes with more than a few caveats that leave us not quite convinced it’s a stellar deal.
 This includes its not-so-great internet speed scores, migraine-inducing customer service, and confusing service fees that leave us scratching our heads.

 - Catherine McNally, Reviews.org, “Fastest Internet Providers,” August 2020.
 Accessed August 13, 2020.

 - Frontier, “One-Time Charges and Credits,” 2020.
 Accessed December 7, 2020.